Coffee production in Indonesia: History

 By the mid-1870s the Dutch East Indies expanded arabica coffee-growing areas in Sumatra, Bali, Sulawesi and Timor.
 In Sulawesi the coffee was thought to have been planted around 1850.
 In North Sumatra highlands coffee was first grown near Lake Toba in 1888, followed in Gayo highland (Aceh) near Lake Laut Tawar in 1924.
-Coffee at the time was also grown in East Indonesia- East Timor and Flores.
+Coffee at the time was also grown in East Indonesia: East Timor and Flores.
 Both of these islands were originally under Portuguese control and the coffee was also C. arabica, but from different root stocks.
 The coffee in Eastern Indonesia was not affected to the same degree by rust, and even today, it is believed that some coffee in East Timor can be traced back to the 18th century.

-In the late eighteen hundreds, Dutch colonialists established large coffee plantations on the Ijen Plateau in eastern Java.
+In the late 1800s, Dutch colonialists established large coffee plantations on the Ijen Plateau in eastern Java.
 However, disaster struck in the 1876, when the coffee rust disease, Hemileia vastatrix, swept through Indonesia, wiping out most of the Arabica Typica cultivar.
 Robusta coffee (C. canephor var. robusta) was introduced to East Java in 1900 as a substitute, especially at lower altitudes, where the rust was particularly devastating.
 Robusta coffee was introduced to smallholders around Kerinci around 1915, and then spread quickly across southern Sumatra during the 1920s, where production soon eclipsed Java.
 The region remains the most important producing region by volume today.

-Dutch-owned plantations on Java were nationalized in the 1950s, soon after independence. and are now managed as state-owned plantations under PTPN - Perusahaan Terbatas Perkebunan Nusantara, and revitalized with new varieties of Coffea arabica in the 1950s.
+Dutch-owned plantations on Java were nationalized in the 1950s, soon after independence. and are now managed as state-owned plantations under PTPN, Perusahaan Terbatas Perkebunan Nusantara, and revitalized with new varieties of Coffea arabica in the 1950s.
 These varieties were also adopted by smallholders through the government and various development programs.

 Cultivation

 Today, more than 90% of Indonesia's coffee is grown by smallholders on farms averaging around one hectare.
-Some of this production is organic and many farmers’ cooperatives and exporters are internationally certified to market organic coffee.
+Some of this production is organic and many farmers' cooperatives and exporters are internationally certified to market organic coffee.

 There are more than 20 varieties of Coffea arabica being grown commercially in Indonesia.
 They fall into six main categories: